 C1.
-What a Case Manager is
+What a Care Manager is

-• A Case Manager is a licensed clinician, either a Registered Nurse (RN) or a social worker who helps you manage all of your providers and services.
+A Care Manager is a licensed clinician (either a Registered Nursed (RN) or a social worker) who helps you manage all of your providers and services.
 He or she works with your Care Team to make sure you get the care you need.

 C2.
-How you can contact your Case Manager
+How you can contact your Care Manager

-You can contact your Case Manager by calling 1-844-812-6896 (TTY 711) between 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
-On Saturday afternoons, Sunday and holidays, you may be asked to leave a message.
+You can contact your Care Manager by calling 1-844-812-6896 (TTY 711) between 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
+On Saturday afternoons, Sundays, and holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 This call is free.

 C3.
-How you can change your Case Manager
+How you can change your Care Manager

-You can change your Case Manager at any time by calling 1-844-812-6896 (TTY 711) between 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
-On Saturday afternoons, Sunday and holidays, you may be asked to leave a message.
+You can request to change your Care Manager by calling 1-844-812-6896 (TTY 711) between 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
+On Saturday afternoons, Sundays, and holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 This call is free.